9 Must-See Places On The Caminho Portugués

 The often overlooked, hence much quieter Portuguese Way - or Caminho Portuguése - to Santiago de Compostela in Spain offers travellers a wealth of history and enjoyable landscapes to discover.
 Here are nine places along the trail you simply cannot miss.

-The route that is known as the Camino Portugués begins in Portugal’s capital Lisbon and then goes north via Porto’s grape district and crosses into Spain at the border town of Tui before reaching St James’ final resting place in Santiago de Compostela.
-Along the way there are several fantastic cities and other places of interest and below we listed nine of them.
+The route that is known as the Camino Portugués begins in Portugal’s capital Lisbon.
+It then goes north via Porto’s grape district and crosses into Spain, at the border town of Tui, before reaching St James’ final resting place in Santiago de Compostela.
+Along the way there are several fantastic cities and other places of interest.
+Below we have listed nine of the highlights.

 In Pontevedra there are some interesting sites to be explored including the Santuario da Peregrin chapel and the Convento de San Francisco.
 The medieval town centre is a maze of cobbled laneways with tapas bars and cafes.

 When walking the international bridge from Valença do Minho between Portugal and Spain, you arrive in the border town of Tui.
 Construction of the city’s fortress-like cathedral started in 1120 and it was completed 100 years later.
 With its Romanesque and Gothic influences, the city promises to give you a variety of exciting experiences.
 In the evenings the Paseo de Calvo Sotelo street has a lively atmosphere.

 Ponte de Lima